We all should give a salute to the writers’ loved ones.

 “I’ve learned yet another tidbit of minutiae about the Civil War!”

-“Can we please drive 250 miles out of our way so I can check what a wagon wheel feels like to the touch?”
+“Can we please drive 250 miles out of our way?
+I want to check what a wagon wheel feels like to the touch?”

 “No one will think this is how we kiss.”